-RAD79 No development is to occur within: a.
-50m from top of bank for W1 waterway and drainage line b.
-30m from top of bank for W2 waterway and drainage line c.
-20m from top of bank for W3 waterway and drainage line d.
+- 50m from top of bank for W1 waterway and drainage line - b.
+30m from top of bank for W2 waterway and drainage line - 20m from top of bank for W3 waterway and drainage line C. - d.
 100m from the edge of a Ramsar wetland, 50m from all other wetlands.

-Note - W1, W2 and W3 waterways and drainage lines, and wetlands are mapped on Schedule 2, Section 2.5 Overlay Maps - Riparian and wetland setbacks.
+Note - W1, W2 and W3 waterways and drainage lines, and wetlands are mapped on Schedule 2, Section 2.5 Overlay Maps -Riparian and wetland setbacks.

 Note - In some cases, the top of bank may not be easily defined, as such a hydraulic measurement may be applied instead.
 Moreton Bay Regional Council will provide further direction on how to determine and locate the setback boundary in these locations.

 Note - The minimum setback distance applies to the each side of waterway.

-Transpo rt noise corridors (refer Overlay map - Transport noise corridors) information purposes only.
+Transport noise corridors (refer Overlay map - Transport noise corridors)

+This is for information purposes only.
 No requirements for accepted development or criteria for assessable development apply.
-Development thin a Transport Noise Corridor must satisfy the requirements of the Queensland Development Code
+Development located within a Transport Noise Corridor must satisfy the requirements of the Queensland Development Code